South Korea

-South Korea is a regional power and a highly developed country, with its economy being ranked as the world's thirteenth-largest by nominal GDP and the fourteenth-largest by GDP (PPP).
-It ranks nineteenth globally by Human Development Index, and has the third-highest life expectancy in the world.
-In recent years, the country has been facing an aging population and the lowest fertility rate in the world.
-South Korea's citizens enjoy one of the world's fastest Internet connection speeds and the densest high-speed railway network.
-The country is the world's ninth-largest exporter and ninth-largest importer.
-Its armed forces are ranked as one of the world's strongest militaries, with the world's second-largest standing army by military and paramilitary personnel.
-In 21st century, South Korea has been renowned for its globally influential pop culture, particularly in music (K-pop), TV dramas (K-dramas) and cinema, a phenomenon referred to as the Korean wave.
-It is a member of the OECD's Development Assistance Committee, the G20, the IPEF, and the Paris Club.
+South Korea performs well in metrics of education, human development, democratic governance, and innovation.
+It has one of the world's longest life expectances, though its population is aging rapidly and has the lowest fertility rate in the world.
+South Korea has some of the fastest Internet connection speeds and densest high-speed railway networks.
+Since the turn of the 21st century, the country has been renowned for its globally influential pop culture, particularly in music, TV dramas, and cinema, a phenomenon referred to as the Korean Wave.
+South Korea is a member of the OECD's Development Assistance Committee, the G20, the IPEF, and the Paris Club.